-The role of the Nomination Committee is to present a recommendation to the general meetings concerning directors to be elected by shareholders and the level of directors' fees.
+The role of the Nomination Committee is to present a recommendation to the general meetings concerning directors to be elected by shareholders and concerning directors' fees.
 The Nomination Committee shall also present recommendations to the general meetings regarding nomination of members to the Nomination Committee and concerning fees for the members of the Nomination Committee.

-The table below shows the frequency and attendance of directors and other members at Board and Committee meetings during 2015.
+The table below shows the frequency and attendance of directors and other members at Board and Committee meetings during 2014.